CircleCI-Public/aws-ecs-orb/dev-docs/README.md

 | `SKIP_TEST_ENV_CREATION`       | Whether to skip test env setup        |
 | `SKIP_TEST_ENV_TEARDOWN`       | Whether to skip test env teardown     |

+## Tear down infra on CircleCI
+If during development of this orb you execute a pipeline on CircleCI that fails to finish, you may need to manually tear down the infrastructure before being able to properly test again in a future pipeline.

+This can be done most easily by SSHing into any of the `set-up-test-env` jobs and running the included teardown script.

+1. SSH into `set-up-test-env` on CircleCI
+2. `cd project/tests`
+3. `./teardown.sh`

 ## Setting up / tearing down test infra locally

 You can also set up the same test infrastructure set up by the build pipeline,